Stay in touch on Instagram

 - 1 tsp ginger juice

 - 2 small eggs lightly beaten

 - dashes of Shichimi togarashi (Japanese seven flavor chili pepper) to taste

 - small handful of shredded seaweed or dashes of Japanese furikake

 - 1/2 tbsp chopped spring onions

 - Prepare the oysters by first cleaning them in lightly salted water, then rinse in clean water.
 Blanch oysters in boiling water briefly for about 10 seconds or until they plump up slightly, drain and set aside.

-- Add dashi stock, soy sauce and mirin to a saucepan.
+- Cook oysters.
+Add dashi stock, soy sauce and mirin to a saucepan.
 Once the sauce starts to boil, reduce heat.
 Distribute onions, oysters and ginger juice evenly across the pan.
 Simmer for two minutes, then flip oysters to the other side for another minute.

-- Once the oysters are cooked, gently distribute the beaten egg evenly over the contents of the saucepan.
+- Cook the egg.
+Once the oysters are cooked, gently distribute the beaten egg evenly over the contents of the saucepan.
 When the egg is half-cooked, turn off the heat, put on the lid and let the egg continue cooking in the heat until it reaches the desired consistency (almost cooked with moist & silky appearance).

 - To serve, ladle cooked Japanese rice to serving bowl and top with seaweed or furikake.
 Scoop the egg mixture over the rice and top with dashes of Shichimi togarashi and spring onions.

 Noob Cook Tip: